fmguerreiro/unison-ts-mode/README.md

 ## Contributors

-This mode depends on the work of [@kylegoetz](https://github.com/kylegoetz/tree-sitter-unison).
+This mode depends on the Tree Sitter grammar work of [@kylegoetz](https://github.com/kylegoetz/tree-sitter-unison).